Raivis80/First-Milestone-Project/TESTING.md

 **Testing Home page responsiveness**

-   For home Page for font responsiveness I'm using CSS property "min & max", that is responsive to all other browser sizes.
+   For "home Page" for font responsiveness I'm using CSS property "min & max", that is responsive to all other browser sizes.

 ![responsivedesign](assets/project-files/testing/responsive-test/home-testing.gif)